watrall/crossref-predynastic/README.md

 # Predynastic Egypt Research Explorer

-Web app that uses the Crossref API to fetch and display publications on Predynastic Egyptian Archaeology
+Simple web app that uses the Crossref API to fetch and display publications on Predynastic Egyptian Archaeology

 ## Features